-Friendly and Client-Focused Representation for Families in Washington and Nowata Counties
+Friendly and Client-Focused Representation for Families in Osage, Washington and Nowata Counties

 Family law disputes are some of the unfriendliest issues to face.
 However, Shoemake Law Office is here to help make matters a little easier to navigate.
 The firm offers quality legal representation informed by 75 years of combined experience.
 Attorney Bransford H. Shoemake and Attorney Perry Newman aim to foster a friendly and professional office environment for you to discuss your needs and goals in your case.
 Whether you are dealing with child custody disputes, guardianship matters, or adoption, Shoemake Law Office can guide you through the process and make sure you emerge with a favorable arrangement.